 AOAV’s monitoring project, launched in October 2010, uses English-language media reports to capture information on who has been killed and injured by incidents of explosive violence.
 We have over 10 years of explosive violence data recorded and analysed.
-This data below focuses on Somalia.
+The data below focuses on Somalia.

 - Somalia has been the seventh worst-affected state by explosive violence over the past decade

 - From 2011-2020, AOAV recorded 11,791 deaths and injuries from explosive violence in Somalia – of these, 7,740 (67%) were civilians

 - 96% of all civilian deaths and injuries occurred when explosive violence was used in a populated area

 - IEDs caused, by far, the most harm in this period, with 74% of all civilian casualties resulting from this type of explosive